American Legion: Cold War

+Foreign affairs

 Although the Legion paid very close attention to the threat of domestic communism, it did not pay much attention to foreign affairs before 1945.
-It ignored the League of Nations, and was hostile to the Washington Naval Conference of 1921 that rolled back the naval arms race in the 1920s.
+It ignored the League of Nations, and was hostile to the Washington Naval Conference of 1921 that rolled back the global naval arms race in the 1920s.
 Pacifism was popular in the 1920s, and Legion locals ridiculed it and sometimes booed the Women's International League for Peace and Freedom.
 During World War II, it accepted the wartime alliance with Stalin against Nazi Germany.
 As the Cold War emerged in 1946–47, the Legion paid increasing attention to an anti-Soviet foreign policy.
 Its Counter-Subversive Activities Committee in 1946 began publishing the American Legion Firing Line, a newsletter for members which provides information on communist, fascist, and other extremist groups to its subscribers.
 It warned members against far-right groups such as the John Birch Society and anti-Semitic groups.
 By the late 1950s the newsletter became much more interested in foreign affairs.

 The Legion's policy resolutions endorsed large-scale defense spending and the deployment of powerful new weapon systems from the hydrogen bomb in the 1950s to Reagan's Strategic Defense Initiative in the 1980s.
 Harry Truman was the first Legionnaire to occupy the White House, but he came under Legion attack for waging a limited war in Korea and not following the advice of General Douglas MacArthur in attacking China.
-By 1961 the Legion outright rejected the policy of containment, and called for the liberation of the captive peoples in Eastern Europe.
+By 1961 the Legion outright rejected the policy of containment, and called for the "liberation of the captive peoples in Eastern Europe".
 Legion members typically hailed Barry Goldwater as their hero, but like Goldwater they rejected the extremism of the John Birch Society.
 The Legion supported increased intervention in Vietnam, as well as anti-Communist forces in Central America and Afghanistan.
 The Legion never saw much benefit in the United Nations, and like other conservatives worried about a loss of American sovereignty to international bodies.
 The collapse of Soviet-style communism in Eastern Europe and in Russia itself saw the Legion looking to new venues for militaristic action.
-Thus, it praised President George H.W.
-Bush is intervention in Kuwait against Iraq in 1990.
-After 9-11, it vigorously endorsed President George W. Bush's strategy of a global war on terror, and supported the invasion of Iraq in 2003.
+Thus, it praised President George H. W. Bush's intervention in Kuwait against Iraq in 1990.
+After the September 11 attacks, it vigorously endorsed President George W. Bush's strategy of a global war on terror, and supported the invasion of Iraq in 2003.

+Local affairs

 On May 30, 1969, the Cabin John Bridge, which carried the Capital Beltway (I-495) across the Potomac River northwest of Washington, was officially renamed to the "American Legion Memorial Bridge" in a ceremony led by Lt.
 Gen. Lewis B. Hershey, director of the U.S. Selective Service System.

-In 1976, an outbreak of bacterial pneumonia occurred in a convention of the Legion at the Bellevue Stratford Hotel in Philadelphia.
+In 1976, an outbreak of bacterial pneumonia occurred in a convention of the Legion at The Bellevue-Stratford Hotel in Philadelphia.
 This pneumonia killed 34 people at the convention and later became known as Legionnaires' disease (Legionellosis).
 The bacterium that causes the illness was later named Legionella.